martdegraaf/martdegraaf.github.io/src/blog/content/posts/consulting/git-clone-all-repos-azure-devops.md

 ---
-title: "Clone All Git Repos from Azure Devops"
+title: "Efficiently Git Clone All Repositories from Azure DevOps using PowerShell: A Step-by-Step Guide"
 slug: "git-clone-all-repos-azure-devops"
 date: 2023-04-28T18:14:56+01:00
 publishdate: 2023-04-28T18:14:56+01:00